 In Figure IX, we display the model's counterfactual predictions for removing the entire railway network (left panels) and the underground railway network (right panels).
-Because the first underground line was built in 1863, the counterfactuals in the right panels are flat before 1861.
+As the first underground line was built in 1863, the counterfactuals in the right-hand panels are flat before 1861.
 We report results for net commuting into the City of London in the top two panels, the total population of Greater London in the middle two panels, and total rateable values in Greater London in the bottom two panels.
-In each case, the solid black line with no markers (labeled "Baseline") corresponds to our baseline quantitative analysis from Section VI.
-Our first counterfactual holding constant the supply of floor space, productivity, and amenities ($\mu = \eta^L = \eta^R = 0$) is shown by the solid gray lines (labeled "Inelastic No Agglom").
-In this specification, we find that removing the entire railway network reduces net commuting into the City of London to 98,173 in 1831 (Panel A), while eliminating only the underground network decreases these net commuting flows to 293,165 in 1861 (Panel B).
-As apparent from Panel A, the counterfactual net
+In each case, the solid black line with no markers (labelled "Baseline") corresponds to our baseline quantitative analysis from Section VI. above.
+Our first counterfactual holding constant the supply of floor space, productivity and amenities ($\mu = \eta^L = \eta^R = 0$) is shown by the solid gray lines (labelled "Inelastic No Agglom").
+In this specification, we find that removing the entire railway network reduces net commuting into the City of London to 98,173 in 1831 (panel (a)), while eliminating only the underground network decreases these net commuting flows to 293,165 in 1861 (panel (b)).
+As apparent from panel (a), the counterfactual net commuting of 98,173 in 1831 holding floor space, productivity and amenities constant compares to 30,375 in our baseline quantitative analysis from Section VI. above.
+Therefore, consistent with the results from our model-based decompositions in the previous section, we find that much of the increased separation of workplace and residence in Greater London during the 19th century can be explained by the pure change in commuting costs from the new transport technology rather than by other determinants of economic activity.